It’s May, 2021. The past few weeks have been a major reckoning for some, and a missed opportunity for others.

 Forty years ago, our news media had to endure high fixed costs, one-to-many, limited, expensive, and unidirectional channels to get the word out.

-From the 1800’s through about the early 2000’s, getting your words to the public involved enormously costly printing presses, newsstand distribution infrastructures.
-In the broadcast TV world, production equipment and FCC broadcast spectra were expensive, unidirectional and very limited.
+From the 1800’s through the early 2000’s, getting news to the public involved enormously costly printing presses, newsstand distribution infrastructures.
+In broadcast television, production equipment and FCC broadcast spectra were insanely expensive, unidirectional, and very limited.
 It was nearly impossible to tell who truly was engaged.
-The famous adage was “I can tell you 100,000 people watched the show, I just can’t tell you which ones.”
+The famous adage in the advertising world was “I can tell you 100,000 people watched the show, I just can’t tell you which ones.”

 To maximize profits in that world, you want everyone to buy your newspaper.
 You want everyone to watch your TV nightly news.
 After all, you’ve already done the work and expense to get it everywhere.
 You want all passersby to spend that quarter.
 You want all people to trust what you say.
 You don’t want anyone to flip that channel (an incentive which endures today, but for different reasons, and is even more pronounced.)

-Editorially, what do you do to maximize profits, or at least… stay in business and grow?
+In that world, what do you do editorially to maximize profits, or at least… stay in business and grow?
 You have a clear incentive to program a little bit of something for everyone, and above all, maintain an “above the crowd” generalist credibility that isn’t at least easily seen as heavy-handed agenda-affirming.
 That’s why there were things like Point Counterpoint Segments and OpEd pages which welcomed diverse viewpoints.
+It’s why the nightly news had some light interest stories, a sprinkle of sports, and some national news, too.
 The news prided itself on relative objectivity, ostensibly stayed relatively neutral, and didn’t go “all in” on one narrative as often.

 Today, each of these underlying economic variables has changed.
 News media exists in a low cost, often crowdsourced, many-to-many, ubiquitous, cheap and multidirectional world.
 In this world it makes sense for news outlets to go more “infotainment”, hot-take, sensational, and engage a much narrower audience by affirming and applauding their worldview.
 Your top priority becomes affirming the worldview of your readers rather than presenting evidence which might tell them they’ve got it wrong.
 Thus news media has been made more smug, much more activist, and ever more prone to get way out over its skis.
 Yet they still have many of the same brand reputation that they rightly earned in a different era.
 The CNN of Peter Arnett is no more; day by day, it’s transformed into an activist channel, there to tell you: you are correct and are right to feel better than others.

 So it’s not just the computer and Internet’s fault, but these have brought major changes which have significantly altered what business The New York Times and CNN think they are now in.
-They are less involved in informing and more involved in affirming.
-We the public are hooked on never-ending news cycles, viral posts and memes.
+They are far less involved in informing and more involved in affirming.
+We the public are now hooked on never-ending news cycles, viral posts and memes.
+We feel great when the other tribe is made to look stupid, and ours smart.

-Each of these destroy nuance — and the ability to hold multiple, competing ideas in one’s mind simultaneously.
+Each of these factors destroy nuance, which is the ability to hold multiple, competing ideas in one’s mind simultaneously.
 Do you have enough nuance and worldview-challenging advocacy in your social media feed?

 This “Information Age” has served up the most powerful tool yet to “verify” and amplify any diagnosis or crackpot theory.
 It’s the most powerful tool yet to narrow the Overton Window of what’s allowed for polite discussion.